 The above line identification procedure and wavelength solution fitting is iterated until no new line identifications can be made.
-After the first convergence of these iterations, all line identifications are cleared, and the whole fitting loop repeats starting with the last wavelength solution, but this time ignoring lines with residuals worse than tolerance and lines with residuals worse than kappa sigma.
+After the first convergence of these iterations, all line identifications are cleared, and the whole fitting loop repeats starting with the last wavelength solution, but this time ignoring lines with residuals worse than tolerance and lines with residuals worse than tolerance and lines with residuals worse than tolerance.